 Other items that we add to the Haftseen tables includes: the Holy book or a well known poetry book , a mirror, coins, painted eggs, lit candles for each member of family, a bowl of water with gold fish, sweets, nuts and fruits, and flowers.

 Iranians start celebration of Nowruz around 21th March, the time of the spring equinox.
 It does not matter if it is early morning , mid night, noon or after noon.
 People dress up new clothes, sit around the Haft seen table and wait for the exact moment of the spring arrival.
 And then family members hugs each other, kisses and gifts exchange.

 Then people start visit their family members or friends and neighbours.

-Nowruz celebration last 12 days.
+Nowruz celebration lasts 12 days.
 During this period schools are closed and visiting family members, eating and drinking is main activity.
-The last day of Nowruz is celebrated on the 13th of Nowruz and as 13 is a bad luck, for this reason people leaving their houses and spending the day in the nature.
+The last day of Nowruz is celebrated on the 13th of Nowruz and as 13 is a bad luck number, for this reason people leaving their houses and spending the day in the nature.